-Current American Red Cross certification in First Aid and CPR (or an approved equivalent) is required for graduation from Myotherapy College of Utah.
+Current American Red Cross certification in First Aid and CPR (or an approved equivalent) is required for graduation from Myotherapy Massage College.
 First Aid and CPR must be completed by the Friday prior to graduation.
 Students who cannot provide documentation of a completed American Red Cross First Aid and CPR certification by that day will not receive his/her graduation certificate.

-Note: This handbook outlines the current policies and requirements for graduation from this school.
-Any information found in this handbook that differs with that information which is found in the MMC College Catalog will be superseded by the information in the College Catalog.
-A copy of the catalog can be obtained from the school's Admissions Office.
-This handbook replaces any previous policy documentation, including prior handbooks.
+Note: This handbook replaces any previous policy documentation, including prior handbooks.
 Information contained herein is for the guidance and protection of the students and is subject to change without notice.